spectrocloud/librarium/docs/docs-content/clusters/cluster-management/taints.md

 4. Add a manifest to your cluster profile with a custom workload of your choice.
 Refer to the [Add a Manifest](../../profiles/cluster-profiles/create-cluster-profiles/create-addon-profile/create-manifest-addon.md).

-5. Specify pod tolerations in the pod specification of your workload.
+5. Specify pod tolerations in the pod specification of your manifest.
 Refer to the [Taints and Tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) official documentation page for more details.